section-engineering-education/engineering-education/articles/express/index.md

 ---
 [Node.js](https://www.section.io/engineering-education/history-of-nodejs/) is a JavaScript run time environment which is used to create server-side applications and tools.

-Node.js is fast, portable and written in JavaScript but it doesn't directly support common tasks such as handling requests, serving files and handling HTTP methods such as `GET` and `POST` but this is where Node.js's [rich ecosystem](https://www.section.io/engineering-education/most-useful-nodejs-packages/) comes to our aid.
+Node.js is fast, portable and written in JavaScript but it doesn't directly support common tasks such as handling requests, serving files and handling HTTP methods such as `GET` and `POST`.
+This is where Node.js's [rich ecosystem](https://www.section.io/engineering-education/most-useful-nodejs-packages/) comes to our aid.
 <!--more-->

 **Express.js (Express) is a light web framework which sits on top of Node.js and it adds functionality ([middleware](https://expressjs.com/en/guide/writing-middleware.html), [routing](https://en.wikipedia.org/wiki/Routing), etc.) and simplicity to Node.js.**